invoiceninja/dockerfiles/charts/invoiceninja/README.md

 ### To 0.7.0

-Redis chart dependency has been upgraded and may not be backwards compatible with previous versions.
+- Redis chart dependency has been upgraded and may not be backwards compatible with previous versions.
 See [here](https://github.com/bitnami/charts/tree/master/bitnami/redis) for more info.
+- Storage persitence defaults to `false`, set to `true` if not using Redis, or using any FILE driver